MightyPork/sdscp/README.md

 - Can't use `++` and `--` in expression
 - Strings use single quotes.
 And don't support escapes - no way to print `'`
 - Tab in `#define` is syntax error
-- The compiler often and gives useless error messages.
+- The compiler usually gives meaningless error messages.

 **= Dumb limitations =**